Knzmck/generate-readme.md/README.md

    ## Installation

-   NPM JS is required to use this software as well as a github account.
+   NPM is required to use this software as well as a github account.

    ## Usage

    This software can be used to create a readme markdown file for any repository.

    ## License